The Film: Malcolm & Marie

 On Monday, March 16, Levinson received the call from HBO that Euphoria’s Season 2 had to shut down.
 I understand that one night during quarantine, Zendaya phoned him and asked if he could write and direct a movie during quarantine.
 Within six days, Levinson had cracked Malcolm & Marie.
 When it came to thinking about who could spar with Zendaya, Levinson kept seeing and hearing in his head BlacKkKlansman Golden Globe nominee and Tenet star Washington.
 (Deadline)

-Malcolm & Marie will be released on Netflix next month (Feb 5).
+Malcolm & Marie‘s release date is February 5 on Netfilx.
 This looks like one to watch:

 Synopsis: A director and his girlfriend’s relationship is tested after they return home from his movie premiere and await critics’ responses.